oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Disclosing to a Verifier

-To disclose to a Verifier a subset of the SD-JWT claim values, a Holder selects a subset of the Disclosures and sends them to the Verifier along with the SD-JWT in the Combined Format for Presentation.
+To disclose to a Verifier a subset of the SD-JWT claim values, a Holder sends only the Disclosures of those selectively released claims to the Verifier along with the SD-JWT in the Combined Format for Presentation.

 ## Optional Holder Binding